timlah/xdag-network-api/README.md

 ```

 ## Run application
-Remove the `-d` option if you wish to stay attatched to the containers output
+Remove the `-d` option if you wish to stay attatched to the containers output.
 Add the `--build` option if there's a need to force container image rebuild.

 ### Development